Ephesians 5

 People will tell you these things do not matter.
 That there is no cost to living for your appetite.
 That God is not watching.
 That nobody is hurt.
 These are "vain words" - empty, leading nowhere.
 Paul names the consequence: the wrath of God comes on those who believe the lie.

-Before Christ, you were not merely "in the dark."
-You were darkness itself.
-This is not shame - it is the condition everyone starts in.
-But it is not where you stay.
+Before Christ, you were darkness itself - the condition everyone starts in.
 The darkness is not permanent.

-The fruit of the Spirit is goodness, righteousness, and truth.
-Not perfection, but the real.
-Not hiding anything, but living openly.
+The fruit of the Spirit is goodness, righteousness, and truth - the real, lived openly.
 When you walk as children of light, your life becomes a question - a silent proof - to everyone who sees it: Is there really something to this?
 Is God really real?

 Ephesians 5:11-14Have No Fellowship with the Works of Darkness